kylekeesling/website/src/_posts/2022/2022-01-23-jsbundling-rails.md

 With the move comes a much simplier javascript story, which is a welcome change for many of us, but making the move can quickly lead to a few gotchas.
-Below I'll outline the few that I've run into and how you can avoid them so you can ensure a smooth transition to using the esbuild.
+Below I'll outline the few that I've run into and how you can avoid them so you can ensure a smooth transition to using esbuild.

 ## Gotcha #1 - Importing CSS in your Javascript